MysteryPancake/Houdini-VBD/README.md

 This helps, but it also explodes when the values gets too large (for example with very stiff constraints).

-AVBD uses an approximation to make the hessian positive semi-definite.
+The [AVBD paper](https://graphics.cs.utah.edu/research/projects/avbd/Augmented_VBD-SIGGRAPH25.pdf) uses an approximation to make the hessian positive semi-definite.
 This massively improves stability so it's used on all constraint types by default, except neo-hookean which is optional.
 Neo-hookean often fully degenerates when it's enabled.

 ## AVBD Q&A